fnanni-0/jurors-on-demand/README.md

 The bid for jurors can be open to anyone or restricted to a whitelist of addresses provided by the arbitrated contract.

 Why whitelist jurors?
 Parties could be interested in hiring a specific juror, due to competence, reputation or whatever reason.
 I believe this has the potential to create a virtous circle, in which jurors actively seek to increase their efficiency/efficacy and reputation so that parties consider adding them in the whitelist.
-This mechanism can also provide economic feedback about what kind of juror/resolution is being looked for in the market.

 I also think this system could reduce the need to create new Kleros subcourts for every new use case.

-The juror can be and EOA or another smart contract.
+Juror can be EOAs or smart contracts.

 ## Appeals